qsnake/gpaw/doc/exercises/aluminium/aluminium.rst

   :program:`ag` this
   is done by choosing :menuselection:`View --> Repeat`.

-* Map out the cohesive curve *E*\ (*a*) for Al(bcc) and determine *a*\
-  :sub:`bcc`, using a few points.
+* Map out the cohesive curve `E(a)` for Al(bcc) and determine `a_\text{bcc}`, using a few points.
 Is it a good idea to use the same **k**-point setup parameters as for the fcc calculations?
   Calculate the bulk modulus, as it was done for fcc, and compare the result to the fcc bulk modulus.
 What would you expect?

-* Using the lattice constants determined above for fcc and bcc, calculate the fcc/bcc total energies at different grid spacings:
-  0.25 Å and 0.2 Å, i.e. four calculations.
-Compare the structure energy differences for the two cutoffs.
-Generally, energy differences converge much faster with grid spacing than total energies themselves.
-The total energies that GPAW calculates are relative to isolated atoms (more details here: :ref:`zero_energy`).
+* Using the lattice constants determined above for fcc and bcc, calculate the fcc/bcc total energies.
+The total energies that GPAW calculates are relative to isolated atoms (more details here:
+  :ref:`zero_energy`).
 This exercise is sensitive to the number of **k**-points, make sure that your **k**-point sampling is dense enough.

-* GPAW requires an orthorhombic unit cell and therefore one cannot choose a primitive unit cell with one atom for bcc and fcc calculations.
-Show that it is  possible to choose an orthorhombic (but not cubic) unit cell for fcc which contains two atoms.
-Would this minimal choice affect the choice of **k**-point sampling?
+Also make sure your energies are converged with respect to the number of grid points used (see the *atomization energy* exercise).